 Trigger warning: This article contains references to Black grief, death and police violence.

-In a week that has already been rife with death and police brutality, there’s yet another hashtag trending on Twitter.
-Overnight on May 27, #JusticeForRegis began picking up steam after the suspicious death of 29-year-old Regis Korchinski-Paquet, a Black woman in the High Park area of Toronto.
+In a time that has already been rife with death and police brutality, there’s yet another hashtag trending on Twitter.
+Overnight on May 27, #JusticeForRegis began picking up steam after the suspicious death of 29-year-old Regis Korchinski-Paquet, a Black and Indigenous woman in the High Park area of Toronto.
 And on May 30, thousands of people took to the streets of Toronto to protest the police’s involvement in her death.
 But now that the march is over, what do we do next?

 Why was #JusticeForRegis trending?